ishi0026/portfolio/README.md

 footer &copy right bottom side - only tried in contact page -ok  added .row{ text-align: left;} in css, and change the div<> to bottom of the sns links

-fonts - it works by setting each h1-h5 tags
+fonts - it works by setting each h1-h5 tags ok

+★2.color custom properties - contact page button is ok, will add works page or not? can I change text-danger color? or should add specific name?
+→ we can change the default color name using bs-primary:#xxxx in css file

+★3.validate html, css -  in html, contactForm for attribute role in form →　I can only use some words in ARIA /  ok(deleted footer roles):socialmedia for attribute role on element footer in footer error??? → ARIA roles can only use specific words. such as region. so we can't create original names for them.

 memo
 .display-1～>.display-4